Mihara, Kōchi: Education

 Mihara has one public elementary school and one public middle school operated by the village government.
 The village does not have a high school.

 Transportation

 Railway

 Mihara has no passenger railway service.
 The nearest station is Hirata Station on the Tosa Kuroshio Railway Sukumo Line in the neighboring city of Sukumo.

 Highway

 Mihara is not on any national highway or expressway.

 Local attractions

 Doburoku - Doburoku is a type of undistllled rice wine which is creamy in texture with a unique flavor and very potent.
 Although Doburoku is not exclusive to the village, Mihara is one of the few places that still produce doburoku.
-In addition, there is a Doburoku Festival held annually in Mihara on 3 November.
+In addition, there is a Doburoku Festival held annually in Mihara on the 3rd of November.

 Tosa Suzuri Factory - Mihara is also home to the Tosa Suzuri Factory.
 Suzuri (硯) is the Japanese word for the inkstone used for Japanese calligraphy or shodō (書道).
 Tosa Ink stones have a strong reputation nationwide for producing a high quality Ink and are sought after by calligraphers all over Japan.

+Hoshigaoka Park - Hoshigaoka park is one of the main places for tourism in the village.
+It is home to many different endangered species of flowers such as himenobotan (Osbeckia chinensis).
+Other flowers you can see there are water lilies, golden lace (Patrinia scabiosifolia) and many more.
+Blue bees (Thyreus decorus) have been seen to appear here in the summer.

+Festivals

+Mihara has many different traditional festivals throughout the year.
+There are autumn festivals danced every year which include their own village dance.

+Doburoku Festival

+The Doburoku festival is Mihara's most popular festival that attracts thousands of people every Autumn on the 3rd of November.
+It involves many different stores selling their own doburoku and other different stores.
+There is also a speed drinking competition, a kinako bread store, followed by a mochi throwing event at the end.
+It is held in the village community centre carpark.

+Mihara Festival

+Mihara festival is a summer festival held every year on the 15th of August.
+Obon dances, yosakoi and other traditional dances are performed by the village people.
+An amateur arm wrestling competition is held for kids and there is also an exhibit that shows the ぉlocal dam.
+The festival is concluded with fireworks shot from the junior high school grounds.

+Souja Festival

+Souja festival is a traditional autumn festival every year that is held in front of the Gosha shrine.
+Here, many traditional dances such as sword dances, fan dances and many more, are danced.

+Hydrangea Festival

+Every year when hydrangeas are in full bloom, a hydrangea festival is held in the Kamishimonagatani hamlet.